fjunior1/note-taker/README.md

 ## INSTALLATION
 1) Clone the repo from []() to your local machine.
 2) install node if ou have not done it yet from [node install](https://nodejs.org/en/download/)
-3)reastart you rterminal and type "node" and ENTER, you should see a message like the one below:
+3)restart your terminal and type "node" and ENTER, you should see a message like the one below:
             Welcome to Node.js v14.17.0.
             Type ".help" for more information.
             >